 Greenfire Management Services handled construction of ongoing redevelopment at the campus, including a project that benefited from F.J.A.
 Christiansen Roofing Company work, noted Dan Ott, FJAC Superintendent.

 FJAC provided connector roofs between two buildings, including one that served as a chapel for Concordia but which was converted into space for tribal offices and operations.
-The buildings, formerly known as Albrecht Hall and the Rickner Library, are now known as the Wgetthta Building, at 3136 W. Kilbourn Ave., according to Holl.
+The structures, formerly known as Albrecht Hall and the Rickner Library, are now known as the Wgetthta Building, at 3136 W. Kilbourn Ave., according to Holl.

 FJAC’s sheet metal department, with Jeff Keller as sheet metal Superintendent, had unique pieces to produce, with some of the pieces being designed as the roofing work was being done, Ott noted.
-“We really had great cooperation with Greenfire Management Services on maintaining the integrity of the architecture of the historic structures, with the need to ensure the flashing work was done to warranty standards.”
+“We had great cooperation with Greenfire Management Services on maintaining the integrity of the architecture of the historic structures, with the need to ensure the flashing work was done to warranty standards.”

 Upper portions of the roofing system included two-inch tapered insulation and EPDM membrane — with some sections in white.